A new notion of dimension for dynamical systems and shift embeddability: Dimension for actions of amenable groups

 The existence of the limit on the right-hand-side of \Cref{eq:erg_max_avg_lim} is a consequence of the Ornstien-Weiss subadditivity lemma and subadditivity and $\Gamma$-invariance of the function $F \mapsto M(F,f)$.
 See \cite[Theorem 6.1]{MR1749670} for a precise statement and discussion.

-Furthermore, it is an easy exercise to check that the function the function $F \mapsto M(F,f)$ satisfies Shearer inequality in the sense of \cite[Definition 2.1]{MR3546663}, so by \cite[Proposition 3.3]{MR3546663} the expression on the right side of \Cref{eq:erg_max_avg_lim} is equal to the expression on the right side of \Cref{eq:erg_max_avg_inf}.
+Furthermore, it is an relatively standard exercise to check that the function $F \mapsto M(F,f)$ satisfies Shearer inequality in the sense of \cite[Definition 2.1]{MR3546663}, so by \cite[Proposition 3.3]{MR3546663} the expression on the right side of \Cref{eq:erg_max_avg_lim} is equal to the expression on the right side of \Cref{eq:erg_max_avg_inf}.

-Also, For any non-empty $F \in \Gamma$ any Borel $f:X \to [0,+\infty)$ and any $\mu \in \Prob(X,T)$ we have
+Also, for any non-empty $F \in \Gamma$ any Borel $f:X \to [0,+\infty)$ and any $\mu \in \Prob(X,T)$ we have

 so

 This shows that the inequality ``$\le$'' holds in \Cref{eq:erg_max_avg_lim} and \Cref{eq:erg_max_avg_inf}.

 Now suppose that $f:X \to [0,\infty)$ is continuous.